AdapterDrop: On the Efficiency of Adapters in Transformers: Acknowledgments

 \section{Acknowledgments}

-Andreas Rücklé, Max Glockner, and Nils Reimers are supported by the German Federal Ministry of Education and Research (BMBF) and the Hessen State Ministry for Higher Education, Research and the Arts within their joint support of the National Research Center for Applied Cybersecurity ATHENE.
-Tilman Beck is supported by the German Research Foundation (DFG) as part of the Research Training Group KRITIS No. GRK 2222 and by the German Federal Ministry of Education and Research (BMBF) as part of the Software Campus program under the promotional reference 01|S17050.
-Jonas Pfeiffer is supported by the LOEWE initiative (Hesse, Germany) within the emergenCITY center.
-We gratefully acknowledge the support of NVIDIA Corporation with the donation of the Titan X Pascal GPU used for this research.
+This work has received financial support from multiple sources.
+(1) The German Federal Ministry of Education and Research and the Hessian Ministry of Higher Education, Research, Science and the Arts within their joint support of the National Research Center for Applied Cybersecurity ATHENE.
+(2) The European Regional Development Fund (ERDF) and the Hessian State Chancellery – Hessian Minister of Digital Strategy and Development under the promotional reference 20005482 (TexPrax).
+(3) The German Research Foundation (DFG) as part of the Research Training Group KRITIS No. GRK 2222.
+(4) The German Federal Ministry of Education and Research (BMBF) as part of the Software Campus program under the promotional reference 01|S17050.
+(5) The LOEWE initiative (Hesse, Germany) within the emergenCITY center.
+(6) The German Research Foundation (DFG) as part of the UKP-SQuARE project (grant GU 798/29-1).
+Finally, we gratefully acknowledge the support of NVIDIA Corporation with the donation of the Titan X Pascal GPU used for this research.